SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

-Implementing CSRF protection correctly requires that the JS app adheres to the strict CSRF implementation policy:
+Implementing CSRF protection correctly requires that the JS App adheres to the strict CSRF implementation policy:

-1. All XHR calls (using any method) MUST go directly to the BEFFE, which must also be the origin server of the JS app that is making the request.
-No requests (of any sort) from the JS app should <u>ever</u> bypass BEFFE and go directly to any Backend API.
+1. All XHR calls (using any method) MUST go directly to the BEFFE, which must also be the origin server of the JS App that is making the request.
+No requests (of any sort) from the JS App should <u>ever</u> bypass BEFFE and go directly to any Backend API.
 2. This policy MUST apply to all "unsafe" API methods: `POST`, `PUT`, `PATCH`, and `DELETE`, and it excludes `GET`, `HEAD`, and `OPTIONS`.
-3. Any "unsafe" XHR call (from JS app to the BEFFE) that changes any state (in the backend) MUST be implemented with the methods: `POST`, `PUT`, `PATCH`, `DELETE`, and not `GET`, `HEAD`, or `OPTIONS`.
+3. Any "unsafe" XHR call (from JS App to the BEFFE) that changes any state (in the backend) MUST be implemented with the methods: `POST`, `PUT`, `PATCH`, `DELETE`, and not `GET`, `HEAD`, or `OPTIONS`.
 4. MUST Include in all "unsafe" XHR calls (e.g., `POST`, `PUT`, `PATCH`, `DELETE`), an HTTP header called `anti-csrf-tok`.
 The value of this header MUST be read from the `meta` header called `csrf-token` found in the header of the HTML of `index.html`.
 For example,

     ```
     var csrfToken = document.querySelector("meta[name='csrf-token']")?.getAttribute("content");
     ```
-5. The JS app MUST NEVER store the value of the `csrf-token` anywhere in the browser.
-Neither in-memory, nor in local storage, nor any other cache or store in the JS app.
+5. The JS App MUST NEVER store the value of the `csrf-token` anywhere in the browser.
+Neither in-memory, nor in local storage, nor any other cache or store in the JS App.
 It MUST read the value from the HTML of `index.html` on-demand, each and every time it makes an XHR call since the value of this token WILL change every time `index.html` is requested from the BEFFE.

 6. MUST ensure that this `csrf-token` value is never included in any "safe" XHR call (e.g., `GET`, `HEAD`, or `OPTIONS`), and MUST never be exposed in any browser history.

 7. After the user has been successfully authenticated, or after the authenticated user logs out, a new value of both the `anti-csrf-tok` cookie and metadata header `csrf-token` WILL be generated by the BEFFE.
-The JS app MUST implement a mechanism that re-fetches the  `index.html` page containing these new values for subsequent XHR calls, when the user becomes authenticated (i.e., logs in), or the user becomes unauthenticated (i.e., logs out).
+The JS App MUST implement a mechanism that re-fetches the  `index.html` page containing these new values for subsequent XHR calls, when the user becomes authenticated (i.e., logs in), or the user becomes unauthenticated (i.e., logs out).
 Failing to do so, will result in the BEFFE blocking all subsequent XHR calls to the BEFFE.

 #### How it works